 You might recognize that you’re stressed—you feel overwhelmed, anxious or fatigued.
 But sometimes stress sneaks up on you, especially if it’s part of your day-to-day life.
 That’s when you can watch for other markers.

-If you’re gaining weight or you’re seeing increases in your blood pressure or blood sugars, your stress level might be putting you at higher risk for stroke, according to Ning (Sarah) Yang, MD, a neurologist at Banner Health Center in Fort Collins, CO.
+If you’re gaining weight or you’re seeing increases in your blood pressure or blood sugars, your stress level might be putting you at higher risk for stroke, according to Ning (Sarah) Yang, MD, a neurologist with Banner Brain & Spine.

 Stroke can strike at any age